boanlab/nephio-setup/1_prerequsites.md

 # 1. Prerequsites

-## 1.1 Servers
+## 1.1 Prepare Servers

-The environment will utilize 4 servers:
+The test environment contains 4 servers:

-> Official Nephio GCP utilizes single server with 8 vCPU and 8GB RAM.
-However, for our purpose, we will be using extra resources.
+> Official Nephio GCP utilizes a single server with 8 vCPU and 8GB of RAM. \
+> However, we need more resources to properly set up Nephio and Free5gc directly on servers.

-> In the case of the IP address, you must configure it by changing it to the IP of the installation environment.
+> Note that you need to configure the following IP addresses depending on your environment.

 |Type|Spec|K8s Cluster Name|IP Address|Pod CIDR|
 |--|--|--|--|--|